prempujari/html-introduction/README.md

 ```

 ### Set the Language
 Within the HTML tag we can declare the document's language by adding a language attribute to the HTML tag.
-This is primarily to assist search engines and internet web browsers with identifying the language that the document is in.
+This is primarily to assist search engines and Internet web browsers with identifying the language that the document is in.
 We have declared that the embedded HTML in this file will be in English (en).

 ```html
 <!doctype html>